We do more than just Band-Aids at Student Health Services!

 Student Health Services does NOT administer allergy shots.
 Names of local physicians who do administer the shots can be provided to students.
 Call the clinic for additional information.

 A network of referral services are available in the community and used when needed or if preferred.
-A close network exists between Health Services and Counseling, other campus departments, the Baldwin County Health Department and Oconee Regional Medical Center.
+A close network exists between Health Services and Counseling, other campus departments, the Baldwin County Health Department and, our local hospital, Atrium Navicent Baldwin.

 Health information and other types of educational materials are available in the clinic.